PB Fintech – Another Platform Play

 Competition intensifies and takes away customers from the Company’s platform through aggressive practices

-Insurers see good growth in their own websites and therefore, leave third-party sites like PolicyBazaar
+Insurers see good growth in their websites and therefore, leave third-party sites like PolicyBazaar

-The physical sales channel is highly competitive and needs a different set of skills from online sales.
+The physical sales channel is highly competitive and needs different skills from online sales.
 PolicyBazaar might not be able to transition effectively

 About the Author

-I have over 16 years of experience in private equity and public markets.
-I am an engineer by background and MBA from a premier institute in India.
+I have over 18 years of experience in private equity and public markets.
+I am an engineer by background an MBA from a premier institute in India.

 I have used publicly available information while writing this article.